FarronF/limerick-council-meetings/meetings/2023/07/17-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22nd May 2023.md

 Circulated, copy of Statutory Notice dated 9th May, 2023, concerning disposal of

-property at 58, St. Lawrence Park, Garryowen, Limerick.--- 9
+property at 58, St. Lawrence Park, Garryowen, Limerick.
+---
+9

 Proposed by Councillor Collins (M);